gxc-international-innovation-challenge/gxc-team-31/README.md

 <br/>
 <br/>
 <br/>

 - Prototyping: An [initial prototype](https://www.figma.com/proto/NT97XEBawDZI0jdY4pDuLH/gxc_prototype_v1.0_31?node-id=0%3A1&scaling=scale-down) was produced and shared with the KJR for feedback.
 The prototype was also tested with other critics including children and web developers.
-Using feedback from the first prototype, an improved [second prototype](https://www.figma.com/proto/2mMAvq56hEX7r5Xwsx5KP8/gxc_prototype_v2.0_31?node-id=0%3A1&scaling=scale-down) was produced for final presentation.
+Using feedback from the first prototype we produced an improved [second prototype](https://www.figma.com/proto/2mMAvq56hEX7r5Xwsx5KP8/gxc_prototype_v2.0_31?node-id=0%3A1&scaling=scale-down) featuring a kids version with simplified menu layouts and general improvements in all areas.

 <br/>